 Any reference on this website to any product or service by trade name, trade-mark, hypertext link or otherwise is provided to you for your convenience only and does not constitute or imply its endorsement or recommendation by Deshret Capital.
 To the extent this website contains links to other websites, Deshret Capital does not control the availability or content of such websites.
 Your use of any linked websites is at your own risk.

 in return for an annual fee (“Fee”), as described in Proposal, Consultant agrees to provide to Client the list of risk advisory services outlined in either Service A or Service B (“Service(s)”) of Proposal based on the chosen Service by Client.
+Consultant reserves the right to invoice Client in addition to Fee in the event Fee is deemed inadequate compensation based on the number of hours worked by Consultant at Consultant's blended hourly rate of USD 500.

 Contractual Guarantee on cost, applicable to Service A only: